Verdem-crypto/verdem-crypto.github.io/verdemads.md

 Our ad servers don't leave cookies on visitors' computers.

+VerdemADS is not responsible for the ads on its platform, the one who uploaded the ad on VerdemADS is completely responsible for his ad.

+For more informations read [Terms of Service](https://verdem-crypto.github.io/verdemads.html#terms-of-service).

 ### Our Site

 We may use cookies, JavaScript and third party components on our main website.